Google is Sunsetting UA, Get Started with Google Analytics 4 Today

 Get Comfortable With The Future of Analytics

 Any new advancements or upgrades to Google’s Analytics tool will happen on GA4 properties.
-Universal Analytics is likely to get phased out eventually; as Google has started, there will be no further investments into the tool.
+To be exact, Universal Analytics is slated to get phased out on July 1, 2023; there will be no further investments into the tool.